skst/LicenseManager/README.md

 ### Create a License Based on an Existing License

-1. Press the *Load License & Keys* button to select a `.lic` file.
+1. Press the *Load Keypair or License or Both...* button to select a `.private` or `.lic` file (or both of them).
+Alternatively, you can drag/drop a `.private` and/or `.lic` file.
-1. This will validate the license file.
+1. After loading both files, License Manager will validate the license file.

-If the license is invalid (_e.g._, the assembly has changed), you can create a new (valid) license.
+If the license is invalid (_e.g._, it expired or the assembly has changed), you can create a new (valid) license.

-You can also drag/drop an existing `.lic` file (with its associated `.private` file in same folder).

 1. Now you can update the product, license, or licensee information as needed.
+1. Press the _Save Keypair..._ button to save the keypair file.
+This will prompt you for where to save the `.private` file.
-1. Press the _Create License..._ button to create a new license.
+1. Press the _Save License..._ button to create a new license.
 This will prompt you for where to save the `.lic` file.
-(The `.private` file will be saved in the same folder.)

 ### The Licensed Application